myquay/michael-mckenna.com/blog/content/post/2019/multi-tenancy-in-asp-dot-net-core.md

 }
 ```

-Cool cool, now you can access the current tenant by injecting the service into your controller like so
+Cool cool, now you can access the current tenant by injecting the service into your controller

 ```csharp
 /// <summary>